-At 09 UTC observation minus forecast differences in temperature are typically within $\pm 1^{\circ}$ C, with generally negative values to the south and positive values to the north of the British Isles (Fig. 5(a)).
-The north-south difference could suggest that the eclipse may have already induced a weak cooling in the clearer skies to the south (e.g. the obscuration was already about 45% at Reading in Berkshire at 09 UTC), but a similar difference already exists at 08 UTC (compare Figs. 4(a) and (b)).
-The synoptic-evolution relative temperature change from 09-10 UTC is negative across the entire UK (isolated positive changes exist in the Republic of Ireland) implying eclipse-induced cooling occurred; typical magnitudes are 1-3°C (Fig. 5(b)).
+At 0900 UTC observation minus forecast differences in temperature are typically within $\pm 1^{\circ}$ C, with generally negative values to the south and positive values to the north of the British Isles (figure 5a).
+The north-south difference could suggest that the eclipse may have already induced a weak cooling in the clearer skies to the south (e.g. the obscuration was already approx. 45% at Reading in Berkshire at 0900 UTC), but a similar difference already exists at 0800 UTC (cf. figure 4a,b).
+The synoptic-evolution relative temperature change from 0900 to 1000 UTC is negative across the entire UK (isolated positive changes exist in the Republic of Ireland) implying eclipse-induced cooling occurred; typical magnitudes are 1-3°C (figure 5b).
 Many of the averaging boxes with the larger temperature changes occur in the clear sky band.
-Comparing the temperature change from 10-11 UTC with that from 09-10 UTC the sign is generally reversed, implying a warming in the observations relative to the forecast over this period and so a recovery from the eclipse-induced cooling.
-This is consistent with the improved agreement between observed and forecast temperatures an hour later at 12 UTC (compare Fig. 4(e) and (f)).
-The exception to this recovery is in southeast England which is associated with further (though weak) cooling from 10-11 UTC.
+Comparing the temperature change from 1000 to 1100 UTC with that from 0900 to 1000 UTC the sign is generally reversed, implying a warming in the observations relative to the forecast over this period and so a recovery from the eclipse-induced cooling.
+This is consistent with the improved agreement between observed and forecast temperatures an hour later at 1200 UTC (cf. figure 4e,f).
+The exception to this recovery is in southeast England which is associated with further (though weak) cooling from 1000 to 1100 UTC.

-Changes in RH have previously been attributed to eclipse events (see Section 1) and the right hand panels of Fig. 5 illustrate the synoptic-evolution relative RH changes in the same format as the temperature changes shown in the left hand panels.
-At 09 UTC the observations and forecast RH values generally agree within $\pm 10\%$ with some larger differences found over Wales, southwest England and Scotland (where local high and variable orography and coastal effects might be expected to lead to larger differences as the interpolation of the forecast data to the station points will be less representative).
-The synoptic-evolution relative RH changes from 09- 10 UTC are generally positive, implying an eclipse-induced RH increase of the air relative to the synoptic evolution, and reach 5-20% in the clear sky band.
-Changes from 10-11 UTC are generally negative across England and Wales (with the exception of southeast England) implying
+Changes in RH have previously been attributed to eclipse events (see §1) and the right-hand panels of figure 5 illustrate the synoptic-evolution relative RH changes in the same format as the temperature changes shown in the left-hand panels.
+At 0900 UTC the observations and forecast RH values generally agree within $\pm 10\%$ with some larger differences found over Wales, southwest England and Scotland (where local high and variable orography and coastal effects might be expected to lead to larger differences as the interpolation of the forecast data to the station points will be less representative).
+The synoptic-evolution relative RH changes from 0900 to 1000 UTC are generally positive, implying an eclipse-induced RH increase of the air relative to the synoptic evolution, and reach 5-20% in the clear sky band.
+Changes from 1000 to 1100 UTC are generally negative across England and Wales (with the exception of southeast England) implying a recovery (RH decrease) of the air towards the values that would have occurred in the absence of the eclipse.
+The RH changes are anticorrelated with the temperature changes implying that cooling associated with the eclipse leads to the RH increase and that this effect dominates over that due to any decrease in specific humidity.
+The typical magnitudes of the RH increase are also consistent with those expected from cooling at constant specific humidity: for example, a cooling of 4°C at 10°C for constant specific humidity should lead to an RH increase of approximately 20%.